 - Meanwhile, add garlic, onion, and bell peppers to a stock pot.
-Saute with olive oil for 5-8 minutes.
+Sauté in a couple glugs of olive oil for 5-8 minutes.
 Salt to taste.

 - Add tomato sauce, chicken stock, corn, beans, and meat to stock pot.
 Stir.
-Add cumin, chili powder, paprika, cilantro, and sugar.
+Add cumin, chili powder, paprika, and cilantro.
 Add salt and Sriracha to taste.
 Stir.